 Basics of the Clean Water Act

 Amended in 1972, the Clean Water Act (CWA) calls for ending the discharge of pollutants into the waters of the United States.
-Decades since the passage of the CWA, fundamental questions regarding the jurisdictional range remain unanswered.
-This session explored the progress made to date and the potential changes on the horizon.
-In 2015, EPA enacted the Waters of the United States (WOTUS) rule to clarify which waterways and wetlands were subject to federal jurisdiction.
-However, some stakeholders believe the established program to be too broad.
-Recent proposals have been made to update WOTUS to better establish the difference between federally protected waterways under the CWA and state protected waterways.
-Faculty explored one of the nation’s most significant and pivotal environmental laws as it develops, including:
+Decades since the passage of the CWA, fundamental questions regarding the jurisdictional range remain contested.
+This session explored the progress made to date and the recent changes by the Trump Administration.
+In January, EPA promulgated the Navigable Waters Protection Rule to clarify which waterways and wetlands were subject to federal jurisdiction.
+Faculty explored one of the nation’s most significant and pivotal environmental laws and its development, including:

 - the regulatory and permitting framework for limiting water pollution,

 - the Safe Drinking Water Act (SDWA),

 - the key distinction between point sources and nonpoint sources of pollution,

 - the corporate and private practice roles in complying with CWA,

 - the current legal context of the Navigable Waters Protection Rule,

 - and the considerations policymakers face in light of growing demands for water usage with growing energy needs, extreme weather, and climate change.